symmy596/natural_selection/README.md

 ## TODO

-- NNN indexing is broken.

 Herbivore properties

+Energy
+    - How long before death
+    - increases with each plant eatens size
+    - decreases each step by set amount *

+Size
-Size - How big it is
+    - How big it is
+    - Disadvantage - Bigger animals move much slower
+    - Advantage - Bigger animals can survive for longer without starving

+Speed -
-Speed - How fast it is (how large a move it can make) Perception - How far away can it see food
+    - How fast it is (how large a move it can make)
+    - Disadvantage - Faster animals use more energy
+    - Advantage - Faster animals can move further

+Perception
+    - How far away can it see food
+    - Disadvantage - Uses more energy
+    - Advantage - Can find targets easier

+Reproduction energy
-Reproduction energy - How much does it need to eat to reproduce life expectancy - How long will it live for
+    - How much does it need to eat to reproduce

-Size = How long you can go without starving - How fast you move Speed = Needs more energy - Gets food quicker Perception = Finds food easier, uses energy Reproduction energy - How much energy is needed to reproduce-
+    - Disadvantage - Lower values leave the creature with less energy - low resource worlds will then kill them
+    - Advantage - Lower values mean faster reproduction

+life expectancy - How long will it live for